 The Written Reports are due before the event.
 All reports must be shared with the official ASABE IQS Google account (asabe.iqs@gmail.com) through Google Drive by 5:00 P.M.
-Central time on April 14th in order to receive full credit.
+Central time on the date listed in section 9 in order to receive full credit.
 Reports received after this time but before 5:00 P.M.
-Central time on April 21st will receive half credit.
+Central time 1 week later will receive half credit.
 Reports received after 5:00 P.M.
-Central time on April 21st will receive no credit.
+Central Time 1 week later will receive half credit.
+Reports received after 5:00 P.M.
+Central Time 1 week later will receive half credit.